ucfopen/Obojobo-Docs/releases/v3.3.2/developers/definitions.md

 **OboXML Parser**: Code which parses an OboXML Document to produce an Obojobo Draft Document.

 **OboXML Element**: An XML element in an OboXML document representing an OboNode Component, for example `<ObojoboDraft.Chunks.Text>`.
-Uppercase.
+They always start with an Uppercase letter.

 **OboXML Content Element**: An XML element in an OboXML document representing a content attribute of an OboNode Component, for example `<scoreActions>`.
 Lowercased.
 Additional parsers or extensions can parse these elements to construct a conformant content attribute for the resulting Obojobo Draft Document.